godotengine/godot-docs/getting_started/workflow/assets/escn_exporter/animation.rst

 Godot and Blender have different structure to store animation data.
 In Godot animation data is stored in an AnimationPlayer node, instead of in each animated node.
-In order to fix this inconsistence and still make the animation play versatile, this addon has three aimation exporting modes.
+In order to fix this inconsistence and still make the animation play versatile, this addon has three animation exporting modes.